What is Supply Chain Management? Key Principles + Best Practices

 Better inventory management

 The best 3PLs give you the information you need to manage inventory without having to store products yourself.
-Inventory levels for all products are tracked in one place and you can set automatic reorder notifications to make sure you never run out of inventory.
+ShipBob’s dashboard tracks inventory levels for all products are tracked in one place and in real-time, and you can set automatic reorder notifications to make sure you time replenishment correctly and avoid stockouts.

 Distributed inventory